 - Students should consult with an International Student Adviser to confirm that they are eligible for CPT.
-If eligible, please submit the following to the Graduate Program Coordinator at least two weeks prior to the start of the internship: - CPT Application instructions and application are located on the Visa & Immigration Services website. - Letter of Offer from the internship supervisor to the department, which states the CPT duties.
-This letter must be on original company letter-head. - E-Mail the Graduate Program Coordinator, stating how the CPT is integral to your program of study.
+If eligible, please submit the following to the Graduate Program Coordinator at least two weeks prior to the start of the internship: - CPT Application instructions and application are located on the Visa & Immigration Services website.
+(AccessVIS) - Letter of Offer from the internship supervisor to the department, which states the start & end dates of the internship, hours per week, and specific CPT job duties.
+This letter must be on original company letterhead. - E-Mail the Graduate Program Coordinator, stating how the CPT is integral to your program of study.